AhmadZaqiq/Drivers-and-Vehicles-License-Department-DVLD/README.md

 # Drivers and Vehicle License Department

+---

+## Warning: This is not the final version of the code.

+---

 ## Overview
 **This DVLD is built using a 3-tier architecture**, designed to manage all processes related to license applications, fee payments, and exam scheduling.
 It features a secure login system with role-based access control to ensure authorized and efficient system usage.
 The application enables seamless handling of applicant data, eligibility verification, and real-time tracking of application statuses.
 Additionally, it manages license categories, conditions, and fee structures to optimize workflow and ensure compliance with regulatory requirements.